-Good question!
 A pump track is a continuous circuit that can be ridden on a bike without pedalling.
 The rider generates forward momentum over a series of rolling bumps (rollers) and through banked corners (berms).
-Sounds difficult?
-It’s not, they are new and a fantastic way of having fun as well as teaching and developing technique as well as head to head ‘velodrome style’ racing.
-They are fun, challenging, safe, energetic, cool and best of all can be ridden by all ages and abilities on most things with wheels.
-If you haven’t had a go the best way to describe the pumping technique is similar to that of being on a swing.
-How do you go higher and faster without somebody to push you?
-Remember moving your legs to make the swing move?
-Its the same on a bike, a little bit of technique and its amazing to see how fast and how far you can go without pedaling.
-They are great for the brain as well the body.
+They are new and a fantastic way of having fun as well as teaching and developing technique.
+They are ideal for head to head ‘velodrome style’ racing which is safe, energetic, cool and best of all they can be ridden by all ages and abilities on most things with wheels.
+The pumping technique uses the riders upper body to create forward momentum.
+It is similar to that of being on a swing where you move your legs to make the swing go higher?
+Its amazing to see how fast and how far you can ride without pedaling.
+No matter what age or ability they are just great fun.

-Since 2009 we have been designing, manufacturing and perfecting modular and portable pump tracks.
-We have learned a thing or two in that time and now design and supply tracks all around the world.
-The tracks look good and are an ideal way to promote cycling whilst helping to educate and develop rider technique and confidence whilst enabling pump track racing and a whole lot of fun to be had.
+Since 2009 we have been designing, manufacturing and developing modular and portable pump tracks.
+We now design and supply tracks all around the world.
+The tracks look good and are an ideal way to promote cycling, whilst helping to educate and develop rider technique and confidence and a whole lot of fun.
 A track can be any shape or size with twists and turns, high and low rollers, whoops and doubles.
-Best of all they are portable, modular and extendable, they can be used inside or out in gym halls, village halls, school playgrounds, parks, recreation areas, shopping centres and even back gardens.
+Best of all they are portable, modular and extendable, they can be used inside or out in gym halls, community halls, school playgrounds, parks, recreation areas and even back gardens.
 Whether you’re a complete novice, a balance bike rider, a BMX’r, mountain biker, trials or a scooter rider it hard not to enjoy a pump track.